-Bank Account||Providing an IBAN either creates a new or updates an existing payment instrument for an account.
+|Bank Account||Providing an IBAN either creates a new or updates an existing payment instrument for an account.

->

-> Executing the flow with an empty IBAN value deactivates existing payment instruments.
+Executing the flow with an empty IBAN value deactivates existing payment instruments.

->

-> |Bank Code||With an IBAN as bank account number, the bank code (BIC) is not required.|
+|Bank Code||With an IBAN as bank account number, the bank code (BIC) is not required.|

->

-> |Direct Debit Mandate Granted||Can specify a specific date, falls back to
+|Direct Debit Mandate Granted||Can specify a specific date, falls back to

->

-> Depending on your use cases, the flow setup and the objects to involve will vary.
+Depending on your use cases, the flow setup and the objects to involve will vary.

->

-> - In Setup, navigate to Process Automation > Flows.
+- Click to enter Setup, then navigate to Process Automation > Flows.